 This blog is sent out annually as a reminder of some tweaks we here at HorseTourneys employ to try and mitigate the effects of winter weather on scheduling.
 For beginners and veteran tourney players alike, it’s always a good idea for a quick refresher:

-As we roll into the winter months of January-February, we wanted to explain our approach to scheduling.
+As we roll into the winter months, it’s a good idea that we explain our approach to scheduling, which we tweak this time of year.
 We’ve employed this approach every year, and it just bears a quick reminder every November or so as chilly temperatures descend across the land.

 As is stated in our Support FAQ section, the race schedule for multi-track tournaments–by which we mean our Featured schedules on Wednesdays, Fridays, Saturdays and Sundays–are traditionally posted 48-hours in advance of the date of the tournament.
 So for instance, the race schedule for the Featured Saturday tournaments is typically posted on Thursday afternoon.